 RHE; Relationships & Health Education

-No changes will ever be made to this policy without consultation with you, so please ask if you are unsure about anything.
+No changes will be made to this policy without consultation with you, so please ask if you are unsure about anything.

 WE DO NOT TEACH SEX EDUCATION at Shenton Primary School.